Welcome to Garden Spikes

 Using gloves, cut to the ground raspberry canes that have fruited.

-November is a transition month between the end of gardening and preparing for winter.
+Late fall is a transition time between the end of gardening and preparing for winter.
 Take time to note the successes and failures.

 FoxgloveFoxglove